Measurements¶

 c, residuals = demix(components=[s1, s2], mixed=mixed)

-So, indeed, we sucessfully found back the two concentrations.
+So, indeed, we successfully found back the two concentrations.

 More involved spectra¶